cassioneri/calendar/README.md

 # Contents

 1. `date.hpp`   : Implementations.
-2. `date.cpp`   : Tests.
+2. `tests.cpp`  : Tests.
 (Including exhastive full-range round-trips taking around 30s to complete
 on commodity hardware.)
 3. `search.cpp` : Helper program that was used to find some coefficients used by the algorithms.